as76513/as76513/README.md

 - 🔐 **15 years** in engineering, **9+** securing the cloud; **4× AWS Certified** (incl.
 Security Specialty) + **AWS AI Practitioner**
 - 📊 I turn raw findings into **executive-grade, automated insight** — from Snowflake pipelines to board-level dashboards
 - 🌱 Publishing clean-room versions of the automation patterns I run in production
+- 🥇 **2× Employee of the Year / Excellence Award** winner · mentor and technical coach across multiple orgs

 ---